Skip to content

 timestamp: datetime # When it was created

-embedding: List[float] # The vector representation
+embedding: List[float] # Vector representation

-entities: List[Dict] # Entities found in this content
+entities: List[Dict] # Entities found in content

 @dataclass